zarpli/PICSTART-16C/README.md

 # Attention!

-This hack was useful a long time ago, it is only published to keep memory.
+This hack was useful a long time ago (2006), it is only published to keep memory.
 Currently it is very easy to program a PIC with an arduino.
 Who would have thought it?

 The images were made in Ms Paint :)